Virtualization-projects/panamax-ui-wiki/Installing-Panamax.md

 **When installing Panamax on a cloud provider, ensure the CoreOS version matches the version listed on our [release notes page](https://github.com/CenturyLinkLabs/panamax-ui/wiki/Release-Notes) for our stable release.**

+**When installed on a cloud provider, Panamax will not alert you of updates.
+Check our [release notes page](https://github.com/CenturyLinkLabs/panamax-ui/wiki/Release-Notes) frequently for information about the latest releases and features.**

 ## CenturyLink Cloud
 This is a guide to installing Panamax on [CenturyLink Cloud](http://www.centurylinkcloud.com)